JayWood/the-seo-framework/readme.txt

 * **Improved:**
 	/
 	* SEO Bar hover balloon translations, **"but"** now can't show up twice, and is instead replaced with **"and"**.
 E.g. "But the blog isn't set to public.
 And there are no posts..."
+	* Translations with multiple variable strings can now safely be translated and switched around.
 	* TODO The canonical URL now also allows page pagination.
 	* LD+Json transient is also flushed on change within the SEO Settings page when the home page is a blog.
 	* Robots tag generation time.